What is health insurance?

 - Pre-existing conditions

 If we look at your full medical history when you apply (full medical underwriting), we’ll usually exclude any conditions you had previously.
 If we don’t look at your full medical history when you apply (moratorium underwriting), when you make a claim, we’ll ask about any pre-existing conditions you had in the five years before you took out the policy.
-These conditions will only be covered if you’ve been free from medication, treatment, diagnostic tests or advice for them for two continuous years after taking out this policy
+These conditions won’t be covered unless you’ve been free from medication, treatment, diagnostic tests or advice for them for two continuous years after taking out this policy

 - Pregnancy and childbirth